three people of diverse ages, gender, and ethnicities sitting at a table talking

 Initiative for Inclusive Entrepreneurship

-Small businesses are the heartbeat of our economy.
-They account for almost half of our GDP and employ nearly half of all private-sector workers.
-Entrepreneurs of color represent the fastest growing segment of the small business market, yet they have the least access to capital.
-They are more likely to be denied credit; more likely to pay high interest rates; and less likely to apply for loans out of fear of being denied.
+Small businesses are the heartbeat of our the economy.
+They account for almost nearly half of our US GDP and employ nearly almost half of all private-sector workers.
+Businesses owned by Socially and Economically Disadvantaged Individuals (SEDI businesses) are the fastest-growing segment of the small- business market, yet they often lack adequate access to growth capital.
+The Initiative for Inclusive Entrepreneurship (IIE) is a national effort to expand access to capital for SEDI businesses through public-private collaborations.

 The Initiative for Inclusive Entrepreneurship Has a New Home at the Milken Institute